 Kellie joined Aqualicious in 2004, winning the “Best New Talent” award that year.
 She joined the coaching team in 2011 under Lawrie Fabian before stepping up to the role of Head Coach in 2013.
 She’s made enormous contributions to our club over the years with coaching, volunteering, and swimming.

-Kellie always coaches with a smile, but don’t let that fool you.
-During her sessions she manages to sneak in 100s without you even noticing, and then ask you to swim faster.
-And you will.
-At the same time she will bend over backward to help you improve, to motivate you to be a better swimmer, and to bring you into the Aqualicious family.
+She always managed to sneak in extra 100s without you noticing, and then ask you to swim faster.
+And you would.
+At the same time she bent over backwards to help you improve, to motivate you to be a better swimmer, and to bring you into the Aqualicious family.